-Azmera has received numerous awards for her poetry including a 2017-2018 U.S. Fulbright Creative and Performing Arts Fellowship, the 2016 USC Center for Black Culture and Student Affairs Most Innovative Trojan Award, and the USC Alpha Phi Alpha Maya Angelou Artistry Award.
-In 2017, Azmera performed an original poem at the Los Angeles Theatre Center for the 1st Annual Johnny Guitar Watson Awards Gala where she was accompanied by percussionist Munyungo Jackson.
-She also was invited to perform at the 2014 International Society of Black Latinos Awards Gala, honoring former Los Angeles Dodgers head Coach Manny Mota.
+Azmera’s poetry has earned her national and international recognition, including a 2017–2018 U.S. Fulbright Creative and Performing Arts Fellowship, the 2016 USC Center for Black Culture and Student Affairs Most Innovative Trojan Award, and the USC Alpha Phi Alpha Maya Angelou Artistry Award.
+In 2017, she performed an original poem at the Los Angeles Theatre Center during the inaugural Johnny Guitar Watson Awards Gala.
+She also performed at the International Society of Black Latinos Awards Gala honoring L.A.
+Dodgers former head coach Manny Mota, the USC Women’s Conference, and the USC Black Alumni Association Graduation Ceremony.
+In 2020, she was commissioned to perform an original poem in honor of pioneering Hip Hop scholar Dr. Tricia Rose for the Roses Now!
+Event by Follow The Keepers.
+In 2024, her original poetry was featured in the film Speak Less, directed by award-winning filmmaker Kelly Kali.

 Select past commissioned performances, collaborations, events.